-John Schlimm is the award-winning author of twelve books on cooking/entertaining, history, how-to, and fiction.
+John Schlimm is the award-winning author of fifteen books on cooking/entertaining, activism, history, how-to, and fiction.

 In the fall of 2012, John’s first vegan cookbook, The Tipsy Vegan: 75 Boozy Recipes to Turn Every Bite into Happy Hour, was released to critical acclaim.
 In this hip cookbook, John smashes through vegan stereotypes and breaks new ground once again by showcasing a collection of plant-based recipes using favorites from the bar circuit–wine, beer, vodka, etc.–as key ingredients.